taghos/framework-sdk-spalla-iOS/README.md

 # Usage

 At app start, call the initializer.
-You need to have a license from THEO player and a Spalla Token from us.
+Pass your Chromecast receiver app id if you have one, otherwise just send nil.

 ```swift
 Spalla.shared.initialize(applicationId: "{Chromecast application id}")